climateinteractive/enroads-guide/docs/index.rst

 This guide provides background on the dynamics of En-ROADS, tips for using the simulator, general descriptions, real-world examples, slider settings, and model structure notes for the different sliders in En-ROADS.

-*Last updated June 2019*
+*Last updated August 2019*

 Table of Contents
 =================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    guide/background